crate/crate/blackbox/docs/general/ddl/analyzers.rst

 .. rubric:: Parameters

 max_token_length
     The maximum token length.
-If a token is seen that exceeds this length then it is split at max_token_length intervals.
+If a token exceeds this length it is split in max_token_length intervals.
 Defaults to ``255``.

 .. _thai-tokenizer: